SenseNet/sensenet/src/nuget/readme.txt

      - If you are using SQL Server logins instead of Integrated Security, change Integrated Security to false and then add a 'User Id' and 'Password' that will be used to authenticate to the database.

-    - This connectionString must have permissions to create a database, else the install will fail.
+    - This account defined in the connectionString must have permissions to create a database, else the install will fail.

 <connectionStrings>
     <add name="SnCrMsSql" connectionString="Data Source=SQLSERVER;Initial Catalog=sensenet;Integrated Security=false; User Id=test; Password=testpassword" providerName="System.Data.SqlClient" />